Liver & intrahepatic bile ducts

 • Portal tract changes: variable portal mononuclear inflammatory infiltrate

-• Specific changes depend on underlying etiology
+• Other changes depend on the underlying etiology

 Microscopic (histologic) images